Populism: Academic adoption and conceptual drift

-The populist hype and scholarly debate
+Populist hype and scholarly debate

 Although scholars had already observed that populism was becoming a recurring feature of Western democracies by the early 1990s, the term gained unprecedented global prominence following the political upheavals of 2016—most notably, the election of Donald Trump as President of the United States and the United Kingdom's vote to leave the European Union.
 Both events were widely interpreted as expressions of populist sentiment, sparking renewed public interest in the concept.
 Reflecting this heightened attention, the Cambridge Dictionary selected "populism" as its Word of the Year in 2017.

 This so-called "populist hype" also found its counterpart in academia.
 Whereas between 1950 and 1960 roughly 160 publications on populism were recorded, that number rose to over 1,500 between 1990 and 2000.
 From 2000 to 2015, an average of 95 academic papers and books annually included the term "populism" in their title or abstract as catalogued by Web of Science.
 In 2016, that number climbed to 266; in 2017, it reached 488; and by 2018, it had grown to 615.

 The conceptual ambiguity surrounding the term—exacerbated by this spike in political and academic attention—has led some scholars to propose abandoning "populism" as an analytical category altogether.
 In particular, the frequent conflation of populism with far-right nativism has drawn criticism for misrepresenting the ethos of historical self-described populists, while also providing a euphemistic gloss for racist or authoritarian political actors seeking legitimacy by claiming to represent "the people."

 In contrast, others argue that the concept remains too integral to political analysis to be discarded.
 If clearly defined, they contend, "populism" could be a valuable tool for understanding a broad range of political actors, especially those operating on the margins of mainstream politics.